krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 in the last seconds of processing.

 I checked five more long latency requests and the results were the same, confirming that the **10.212.1.104** server is the problem.
-I spent a lot of time trying to figure out what is wrong with that machine.
+I spent a lot of time trying to figure out what was wrong with that machine.
 My biggest suspect was a difference in meltdown/spectre patches in the kernel.
-In the end we reinstalled Linux on those machines which solved the problem with **10.212.1.104** server.
+In the end we reinstalled Linux on those machines which solved the problem with the **10.212.1.104** server.

 ## Random thoughts
 {: #random }

 1. You need to remember that EVERY profiler lies in some way.
 The async-profiler is vulnerable to [JDK-8281677](https://bugs.openjdk.org/browse/JDK-8281677){:target="_blank"}.
-There is nothing that profiler can do, JVM is lying to the profiler, so that lie is passed to the end user.
-You can change the mechanism that is used by a profiler, but you will be lied too, maybe in different way.
+There is nothing that the profiler can do, JVM is lying to the profiler, so that lie is passed to the end user.
+You can change the mechanism that is used by a profiler, but you will be lied too, maybe in a different way.
-2. You can run async-profiler to collect more than one event.
+2. You can run an async-profiler to collect more than one event.
 It is allowed to gather ```lock``` and ```alloc``` together with one of the modes that gathers execution samples, like ```cpu```, ```wall```, ```method```...
 3. You can run async-profiler with ```jfrsync``` option that will gather more information, that are exposed by the JVM.

-## Notes to remove
-832
-xdotool search localhost windowraise windowmove 50 50 windowsize 876 800

-zmiana na jar